Michel Polnareff: Personal life

-In September 1970, Polnareff’s friend Lucien Morisse died by suicide.
-Around the same time, Polnareff also went through a relationship crisis.
-After spending some time resting near Paris and undergoing months of isolation and therapy to treat his depression, he gradually resumed touring.
-Although his overall health and morale improved, his vision did not, leading him to continue wearing thick, dark sunglasses to protect his eyes.
+In September 1970, Polnareff's friend, Lucien Morisse, died by suicide.
+After resting near Paris and undergoing months of isolation and therapy for depression, he gradually returned to touring.

-In 1972, a promotional poster for his Polnarévolution tour, featuring an image of his bare buttocks, caused controversy.
-While the publicity generated commercial interest, it also led to censorship and legal challenges.
+A 1972 promotional poster for his "Polnarévolution" tour, featuring an image of his bare buttocks, caused controversy and led to legal issues.

 Polnareff has had relationships with American actress Lynda Carter and Dutch actress Sylvia Kristel.
-His first major relationship was with his manager, Annie Fargue, lasting over 20 years without marriage.
+His first major relationship was with his manager, Annie Fargé, lasting over 20 years.

 In 2004, he met Danyellah, a French journalist and model.
-On 28 December 2010, Polnareff's girlfriend Danyellah gave birth to a boy, Louka, in Los Angeles, with Polnareff assisting in the delivery.
+On 28 December 2010, Danyellah gave birth to a boy, Louka, in Los Angeles.
 On 21 February 2011, Polnareff announced via Facebook that a DNA test revealed he was not the biological father and that Danyellah had used a sperm donor.
 A later post indicated his girlfriend had disappeared with the baby.

-After some months of separation, they as of 2014 were reunited with their son, Louka.
-They now live in Palm Springs where Polnareff has his own recording studio.
+After some months of separation, Polnareff was reunited with his son, Louka, in 2014.
+They now live in Palm Springs, where Polnareff has his own recording studio.